cbryant24/styled-react/lib/theme/README.md

 ## Change Default Theme CSS

-To change any default theme css use the `replaceTheme` prop on the `<ThemeProvider>` representing an object with either the replaced scale, object, or string value for the appropriate corresponding theme key see [list for theme properties](#theme-names-and-keys)
+To change any default theme css use the `replaceTheme` prop on the `<ThemeProvider>` representing an object with either the replaced scale, object, or string value for the appropriate corresponding theme key see [list for theme properties](#theme-names-and-keys) and [see here](https://github.com/cbryant24/styled-react/blob/master/lib/theme/theme.js) for default theme settings

 ```javascript
   /// default theme